Intracluster medium: Cooling flows

 Plasma in regions of the cluster, with a cooling time shorter than the age of the system, should be cooling due to strong X-ray radiation where emission is proportional to the density squared.
 Since the density of the ICM is highest towards the center of the cluster, the radiative cooling time drops a significant amount.
-The central cooled gas can no longer support the weight of the external hot gas and the pressure gradient drives what is known as a cooling flow where the hot gas from the external regions flows slowly towards the center of the cluster.
+The central cooled gas can no longer support the weight of the external hot gas and the pressure gradient drives a cooling flow where the hot gas from the external regions flows slowly towards the center of the cluster.
 This inflow would result in regions of cold gas and thus regions of new star formation.
 Recently however, with the launch of new X-ray telescopes such as the Chandra X-ray Observatory, images of galaxy clusters with better spatial resolution have been taken.
 These new images do not indicate signs of new star formation on the order of what was historically predicted, motivating research into the mechanisms that would prevent the central ICM from cooling.

+A simulation by Eric Rohr et al. of 352 galaxy clusters in the TNG-Cluster software in 2024 found that clusters with lower masses and higher redshifts are more susceptible to cooling.
+This simulation also showed that the progenitors of galaxy clusters tended to have a lower temperature and higher ratios of both cool ICM mass to total ICM mass and to total cluster galactic halo mass.
+Rohr speculates that supermassive black holes within galaxy clusters are the most important contributor to the overall cool ICM mass in a cluster by the effects of their combined kinetic energy on star formation.